 League Contact: Carl Carlson (Director) firstname.lastname@example.org

 Candia has three facilities for Baseball/Softball.
 At the CYAA, we have two fields: a T-ball field and a 46/60 baseball diamond where Majors, Minors and Farm teams compete.
 A third field is in the process of being built which will add scheduling flexibility and enhanced features.
-At the town-owned Moore Park, we use the softball field for Farm games.
-Should a softball team be organized the Moore Park field would be its home.
+At the town-owned Moore Park, we use the softball field for Girls Softball and Farm games.
 The Babe Ruth team uses the Moore School 60/90 diamond.
 In addition to these outdoor fields, we have access to the indoor turf at the CYAA field house, a valuable asset that allows for winter programs and practices during inclement weather.

 Lamprey River Little League

 The Lamprey River Little League consists of the towns of Auburn, Candia, Deerfield, Northwood, Nottingham and Raymond.
 If your child plays in the Farm, Minors or Majors Divisions you will be traveling to these towns to play games.
-Our home games are played at the CYAA Fields or Moore Park.
+Our home games are played at the CYAA Fields, Moore Park or Moore School.
 All T-Ball activities are Candia-only and held at the CYAA.